Cholecystectomy

 Cholecystectomy is the surgical removal of the gallbladder.
-Cholecystectomy is a common treatment of symptomatic gallstones and other gallbladder conditions.
+It is a common treatment of symptomatic gallstones and other gallbladder conditions.
 In 2011, cholecystectomy was the eighth most common operating room procedure performed in hospitals in the United States.
 Cholecystectomy can be performed either laparoscopically or through a laparotomy.

 The surgery is usually successful in relieving symptoms, but up to 10 percent of people may continue to experience similar symptoms after cholecystectomy, a condition called postcholecystectomy syndrome.
 Complications of cholecystectomy include bile duct injury, wound infection, bleeding, vasculobiliary injury, retained gallstones, liver abscess formation and stenosis (narrowing) of the bile duct.